Contextual Bandit with Adaptive Feature Extraction: Related Work

 In \citep{gajanecorrupt} authors study a variant of the stochastic multi-armed bandit (MAB) problem in which the rewards are corrupted.
 In this framework, motivated by privacy preserving in online recommender systems, the goal is to maximize the sum of the (unobserved) rewards, based on the observation of transformation of these rewards through a stochastic corruption process with known parameters.

-We can say that our setting is similar to the on-line semi-supervised learning \citep{Yver2009, ororbia2015online}, which is a field of machine learning that studies learning from both labeled and unlabeled examples in an on-line setting.
-However in the their setting they receive the true label at each iteration, and we receive a bandit feedback.
+We can say that our setting is similar to the online semi-supervised learning \citep{lin2020semi,Yver2009,ororbia2015online}, which is a field of machine learning that studies learning from both labeled and unlabeled examples in an on-line setting.
+However, in their setting the true label is received at each iteration, while in our setting a bandit feedback is assumed, i.e., if classification was incorrect, the agent will not know what the correct label was, only that its decision was incorrect.